Mitigating Staleness in Asynchronous Pipeline Parallelism via Basis Rotation: Understanding the Impact of Delay

 \subsection{Empirical Observation}

 Building on the high-level intuition from quadratic optimization, we design a spiral loss landscape to better simulate the non-stationary geometry of deep neural networks where the Hessian eigenbasis evolves along the training trajectory.
-During training, we introduce synthetic delays at random points and quantify their impact using the slowdown ratio, defined as $T_{\text{delay}} / T_{\text{no-delay}}$, where $T_{\text{delay}}$ and $T_{\text{no-delay}}$ each represent the number of iterations required to traverse a fixed angular interval with and without delay.
-See \cref{app:sub:toy-exp-details} for the experimental details.
+Figure~\ref{fig:spiral_full} shows the optimization trajectory of Adam trained without delay.
+At each randomly selected point along this trajectory, we measure the slowdown ratio $T_{\text{delay}} / T_{\text{no-delay}}$, defined as the iteration ratio required to advance a fixed angular interval with and without delay.
+Each of these measurements corresponds to a specific point plotted in \cref{fig:delay_conv_speed}.
+See \cref{app:sub:toy-exp-details} for further details.

 As shown in \cref{fig:spiral_full}, Adam exhibits a stable trajectory with minimal oscillation when the Hessian eigenbasis aligns with the standard coordinate basis (see green boxes).
 In contrast, significant oscillation along the dominant direction emerges for the misaligned regions (see red boxes). \cref{fig:delay_conv_speed} directly correlates this instability with sensitivity to delay.
 We observe that the slowdown ratio is minimized near basis-aligned regions, indicating that delay has a negligible impact on convergence (see green dotted lines).
 In contrast, this ratio increases in misaligned regions where delay substantially impedes the convergence (see red dotted lines).
 These results support that \misalign{} renders coordinate-wise adaptive scheme of Adam-type optimizers susceptible to delay-induced convergence instability.